 Old Trail teachers are passionate about teaching—not just as a job, but as a calling to support children in their educational journeys.

-Amanda Irwin, ECP and Primary School Director
+Amanda Irwin, Primary School Director

 The newly completed Merryweather Outdoor Classroom includes indoor and outdoor seating for 50 students and a "living roof"—all in a space that expands our ability to learn from and engage with nature.

 From age 2 to Grade 8, our curriculum presents academic challenges that our students can’t wait to embrace.
 Curricular highlights include: